 Today, let me start with the story of two IAS aspirants – candidate ‘A’ and candidate ‘B’.

-Both candidates have a deep desire to become an IAS officer.
-However, their approach to succeed in the exam is different.
+Both candidates have a deep desire to become IAS officers.
+However, their approach to succeeding in the exam is different.

 Candidate ‘A’ believes that what one needs to crack the UPSC exam is ‘knowledge’.
 He follows a highly bookish approach.
 He spends most of the time trying to finish books, coaching materials, and thousands of PDFs he collected from the internet.

 However, the approach of candidate ‘B’ is different.

-Considering that there are only limited vacancies, who do you think has better chances to succeed in the IAS exam – Candidate ‘A’ who followed a ‘textbook’ based approach OR Candidate ‘B’ who followed a ‘test series based approach?
+Considering that there are only limited vacancies, who do you think has a better chance to succeed in the IAS exam – Candidate ‘A’ who followed a ‘textbook’ based approach OR Candidate ‘B’ who followed a ‘test series based approach?

 Clearly, Candidate B has a higher chance of success!

 Because candidate B is better equipped to solve the UPSC questions.

-Since candidate B has practised model questions in an exam-simulated environment with timer and negative marking, he is highly adapted to the UPSC exam requirements.
-When he sees questions in actual UPSC exam, he will not panic.
+Since candidate B has practised model questions in an exam-simulated environment with a timer and negative marking, he is highly adapted to the UPSC exam requirements.
+When he sees questions in the actual UPSC exam, he will not panic.
 He even might feel many questions in the exam similar to the question he practised earlier.
 That is not the case with Candidate A!